CLab-HKUST-GZ/micro58-axcore-ae/Hardware/AxCore/README.md

 # Generate Verilog files for W8 configuration of the systolic array
 runMain AxCore.SystolicArray_W8.AxCore_SharedAdd_W8_SA_Gen

-# Wait for the "[success]" message, which indicates completion, then exit the sbt shell
+# Wait for the "[success]" message, which indicates completion
-exit
 ```
 The generated Verilog files can be found in the following output directory:
 `hw/gen/AxCore/`.